/

 How to understand if my pricing page is effective?

-The above practices together with examples of popular SaaS companies will give you useful ideas to start designing your own pricing page.
-But you should remember that your product is unique: what works for Dropbox or Mailchimp, may not work for your SaaS.
+The above practices, together with examples of popular SaaS companies, will give you useful ideas for designing your own pricing page.
+But you should remember that your product is unique: what works for Dropbox or Mailchimp may not work for your SaaS.

 In case you need proficient help in designing an effective and beautiful pricing page for your SaaS Eleken is ready to be your design partner.
 Take a look at our recent SaaS projects or drop us a line to have all your questions answered.